Ending Laminations and Cannon-Thurston Maps: Abstract

 \section{Abstract}

-In earlier work, we had shown that Cannon-Thurston maps exist for Kleinian surface groups.
+In earlier work, we had shown that Cannon-Thurston maps exist for Kleinian surface groups without accidental parabolics.
 In this paper we prove that pre-images of points are precisely end-points of leaves of the ending lamination whenever the Cannon-Thurston map is not one-to-one.
-In particular, the Cannon-Thurston map is finite-to-one.
-This completes the proof of the conjectural picture of Cannon-Thurston maps.